Kurocifer/JakushaChain/README.md

 # JakushaChain

-A simple proof of concept implmentation of a Blockchain
+A simple proof of concept implmentation of a Blockchain.